ObiOne84/fitness-club/README.md

 >   - The about us section contains general information about the Fitness Club and includes tables with opening times.
 >   - This section introduces the benefits of physical activity to the user and outlines coaching approaches for gym members.
 Also, this section briefly explains club offers, available equipment and supervised class.
 >   - The about us section includes a price offer and calls for action 'Join Now!'.
->   - Also, on hover, the font colour in the price offer box is reversed from black with white to white with black shade.
+>   - Also, on hover, the font color in the price offer box is reversed from black with white to white with black shadow.
 Once clicked, it brings the user to the Join page.
 >
 > ![Screenshot of about us section](assets/screenshots/about-us-section.jpg)
 >